Compare our three levels of cover

-To add up the value of everything in your home, go from room to room and write it down.
-Be extra careful to make a note of anything with a value of £1,000 or higher to make sure we're able to cover them.
+To add up the value of everything in your home, go from room to room and pop the value of each item into our contents calculator.
+You'll also need to tell us about anything with a value of £1,000 or higher to make sure we're able to cover them.

 See what our customers are saying